thugpanda/AntennaListener/README.md

 ## Download
 [Head over to the releases](https://github.com/thugpanda/AntennaListener/releases) and extract the downloaded folder.
 Move it to your Arduino IDE Library folder.
 Restart the IDE.
 Import it using `#import <AntennaListener.h>`.

+Consult [my website](https://downloads.thugpanda.de/antennalistener) for further documentation.
+Or use this readme.
+However you like.

 ## Library
 #### Constructor
 ```